Powered by Roundtable

 As noted by the Syracuse website, in his first year quarterbacks broke or tied 24 different program individual and team passing or total offense records (career, season and single-game) and starting quarterback Kyle McCord finished in the top-10 of Heisman Trophy voting after setting a new ACC single-season passing record.

-He also worked with quarterback Steve Angeli in 2024 as the Orange won 10 games and captured a Holiday Bowl victory.
+He also helped the Orange win 10 games and the Holiday Bowl in 2024.

 In addition to Syracuse, Campanile has served on staff at Rutgers.
 He was also the head coach of high school power Bergen Catholic and he was on staff at famed Don Basco Prep.